 Terms and Conditions for Employers

-1. Careers and Employment consists of the Careers and Employment Services staff in the Learning, Teaching and Student Engagement Directorate of James Cook University.
+1. Careers and Employability consists of the Careers and Employability Services staff in the Learning, Teaching and Student Engagement Directorate of James Cook University.

-3. Careers and Employment reserves the right to accept, alter or reject registrations, vacancies and event advertisements in JCU CareerHub.
+3. Careers and Employability reserves the right to accept, alter or reject registrations, vacancies and event advertisements in JCU CareerHub.

-4. Careers and Employment reserves the right to refuse any person or organisation use of this service.
+4. Careers and Employability reserves the right to refuse any person or organisation use of this service.

-5. Careers and Employment is not a recruitment agency and as such does not involve itself in selecting or recommending students for any vacancy listed on JCU CareerHub.
+5. Careers and Employability is not a recruitment agency and as such does not involve itself in selecting or recommending students for any vacancy listed on JCU CareerHub.

 6. Repeated multiple advertisement listings will be considered as spam and will be rejected and removed from the site.